-“This was the best holiday of my life!”
-When I heard this from one of the participants that I had been guiding in Svalbard last month I was really happy.
-For two years I had been planning this expedition to the northern parts of Svalbard, and I was glad I could bring such a motivated group of photographers on board of our vessel, the MS Origo.
+“This was the best holiday of my life”, I heard one of the participants say.
+For two years I had planned this expedition to the northern parts of Svalbard.
+I was so grateful to have brought such a motivated group of photographers on board of our vessel, the MS Origo.

-We sailed for 10 days through icy waters, fjords, ice floes and pack-ice, along huge cliffs and glaciers and scouted for wildlife along our journey.
-We saw a total of 16 Polar bears, many Walruses, a lot of birds, Arctic foxes, Bearded seals, whales,… All the time we spent the maximum of time photographing during the best lights, on board of the Origo, or from the zodiacs, with a low view over the water or ice.
+We sailed for 10 days through icy waters, fjords and ice, along enormous cliffs and glaciers.
+All along, we scouted for wildlife.
+And we were rewarded!
+We saw 16 polar bears, many walruses, lots of birds, Arctic foxes, bearded seals, whales … We photographed during the best light, from the boat or the zodiac, with a low view over the water or ice.

-Svalbard is a magic place, it must be the ‘easiest’ place on earth to get so north and so close to arctic wildlife.
-We sailed on a small boat and we were free to go where ever we wanted, so we tried to spend time as far as possible from the places where the big ships go.
-Almost all the time it was just all of Svalbard for us alone, and animals would let us come close, because of our small boat and small group.
-We had no limitations in time, and were not bound to strict timing for breakfast, lunch or dinner, so we were able to take all the chances we saw!
-Day and night!
+Svalbard is such a magical place.
+It’s the ‘easiest’ destination to go so far north and be close to arctic wildlife.
+We sailed on a small boat and were free to go where we wanted, so we remained as far as possible from the big ships.
+Svalbard seemed to be all ours, and many animals let us come close because our boat and our group were so small.
+With no strict timing for breakfast, lunch or dinner, we seized every opportunity that came our way, day and night!

-I will never forget the look on everybody faces when I entered the dining room and shouted ‘walrus in sight!’ and all left their plates with warm food!
-Or when I waked everybody because I just discovered another Polar bear.
-Yes, our nights were short, but that’s what the arctic is about in summer; long days and wonderful light.
+I’ll never forget the look on those faces when I entered the dining room and shouted ‘walrus in sight!’.
+Everyone left their warm dinner plates and ran out!
+Or when I awoke everybody to come see another polar bear.
+The nights were short, but that’s what the arctic is about during summer: long days and magnificent light.
 Sleep is for the weak!

-The whole trip was a succes, and I know everybody was thrilled of the experience.
-I’m planning more trips to Svalbard, and if you want to join me, send me a message, and I’m sure I will convince you to join us! 🙂
+The entire trip was a success, and I know everybody was thrilled about the experience.
+I’m planning more trips to Svalbard.
+If you’re interested, send me a message and I’m sure I will convince you to join us! 🙂